About the college

 Linacre is usually able to offer accommodation to all new students, for at least their first year of study in Oxford.

 The college has 180 single rooms and 16 double rooms or flats.
-There are a further two self-contained flats suited to small families, and a small number of rooms adapted for mobility-impaired residents.
+There are a further two self-contained flats suited to small families.
+A small number of single rooms have been adapted for mobility-impaired residents.
 The majority of student rooms are provided in buildings which include the use of communal kitchens and shower rooms.
 Rooms in the Griffiths building, on the main college site, benefit from en-suite facilities.
 There is also one room at 189 Iffley Road which has an en-suite.
 The flats in Neil Fraser-Bell House, West Grove and 189 Iffley Road have their own self-contained facilities.

 Further information on accommodation at Linacre College is available on the college website.

 Lunch and dinner are available in the college's dining hall on week days throughout the year.
 The college is open all term and throughout most of the University vacation period and the food service in college has a high reputation throughout the University.
-Linacre provides vegetarian and vegan options, is Fairtrade certified and strives to improve its sustainability.
+There are always vegetarian and vegan options.
+Linacre is Fairtrade certified and strives to improve its sustainability.

 The college does not have a fixed catering charge – all meals are priced individually.
 All rooms also have access to modern, well-equipped shared kitchens for self-catering.
 There is a student-organised delivery of organic vegetable boxes to the college each week.